Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: Application to MSA progression through UMSARS-I and -II items

-The structuring into subdimensions was achieved by applying the PROMIS methodology on 50 random subsamples of 731 observations each, corresponding to one randomly selected visit per patient.
-The 50 replicated EFAs consistently led to a structure of 3 clinically meaningful subdimensions (Figure \ref{tab:msa_umsars}) with a functional subdimension assessed by 14 items primarily from the UMSARS-I subscale, and a cerebellar and a parkinsonian subdimensions seemingly capturing the subsyndromes of MSA with 5 and 6 items from the UMSARS-II subscale, respectively.
-Notably, item I.9 (orthostatic symptoms) constantly contributed poorly to all subdimensions with loadings lower than $0.3$, so that this item was removed from the analysis.
-As shown in Figure \ref{tab:msa_umsars}, most items consistently contributed to the same subdimension across replicates, with exceptions for items II.1 (facial expression), II.12. (posture), and II.14. (gait).
-These items were assigned to the most contributing subdimension, based on higher mean loadings for the first two and after clinical consultation for the last one.
-This final structure into 3 subdimensions demonstrated a strong fit in CFA, meeting the PROMIS statistical criteria (Web supplementary Table S2).
-Residual correlations were observed between item II.6 and items II.3 (-0.231 in mean; $<$-0.200 for 47 replicates) and II.1 (0.234 in mean; $>$0.200 for 15 replicates).
-Given these correlations remained moderate or the concerned items were not allocated to the same subdimension, the items were retained in the analyses.
-Visual checking of increasing monotonicity was conducted on some replicates (Supplementary Figure S2) and was validated with caution on items I.11 (sexual function) from the functional subdimension as it systematically exhibited high levels, and II.4 (tremor at rest) from the parkinsonian subdimension as it displayed low levels and a modest progression.
-All items passed the inspection.
+The structuring into dimensions was achieved by applying the PROMIS methodology on 50 random subsamples of 731 observations each.
+The 50 replicated EFAs consistently led to a structure of 3 clinically meaningful domains (Figure \ref{tab:msa_umsars}) with a functional domain assessed by 14 items primarily from the UMSARS-I subscale, and two motor domains, one seemingly capturing symptoms predominantly linked to cerebellar dysfunction and the other to parkinsonism, with 5 and 6 items from the UMSARS-II subscale, respectively.
+Most items consistently contributed to the same dimension across replicates, with exceptions for items II.1 (facial expression), II.12. (posture), and II.14. (gait).
+These items were assigned to the most contributing dimension, based on higher mean loadings for the first two and after clinical consultation for the last one.
+Item I.9 (orthostatic symptoms) was removed as contributing constantly poorly to all dimensions.
+This final structure into 3 dimensions demonstrated a strong fit in CFA, meeting the PROMIS statistical criteria (Table S2).
+All items passed the inspections of conditional independence and monotonicity (see Appendix B).